Gabrielchaparrov/multimedia/c++/hangman/README.md

 When executed, the user is presented with a menu with different options:

-- Show Stats
-By selecting this option, the program reads the information stored in the file called **statistics.txt** and displays the number of games played and won on the screen
+- Show statistics <br> By selecting this option, the program reads the information stored in the file named **statistics.txt** and displays the number of games played and won on the screen

-- Repeat the last game
-If this option is selected, a game will start with the same word used in the previous game
+- Replay with the last used word <br> If this option is selected, a game will start with the word used in the previous game

-- Play a new game
-When a new game is started, a random word is read and selected from the file called **words.txt** and a game is started with that word
+- Play a new game <br> When a new game is started, a random word is read and selected from the file named **words.txt** and a new game starts

-- Exit the program
-The .exe closes
+- Exit <br> The .exe closes

-> **Fun fact** This program was the first "big project" I ever did, I was 17 years old when I did it!
+> **Fun fact** This program was the first "big project" I ever did, I was 17 years old!